noxhsxrk/ai-commit/README.md

 5. Make your code changes and stage them with `git add .`
 6. Type `ai-commit` in your terminal
 7. AI-Commit will analyze your changes and generate a commit message
-8. Approve the commit message and AI-Commit will create the commit for you ✅
+8. Approve the commit message and AI-Commit will create the commit for yous ✅

 ## To Install